 However, the truth is that carpet production – like any other production – has environmental impacts.
 We always strive to verify our impact.
 To prove that, we have collected data on the climate impact of our materials in the carbon report.

 Finarte carpets have been manufactured in India since 1991.
 Our rug production affects more than 500 families, and we feel responsible for their well-being.
 We want to support the local communities in many ways.

-Given that we have received far more than we could ever repay, we feel an ongoing responsibility to re-invest in the local communities, beyond just financial investment.
-Towards this end, we sponsored a two-year training program, supported by the Finnish Government, in which we taught local weavers our own sometimes complex rug weaving techniques, which they, in turn, have passed on to others in the community, and which have provided jobs and other opportunities for both creative and professional growth.
+We sponsored a two-year training program supported by the Finnish Government in which we taught local weavers our complex rug weaving techniques.
+The educated weavers can pass on to others in the community in turn.
+Training has provided jobs and opportunities for both creative and professional growth.